AdityaAS/FAER-ML/README.md

 # FAER-ML
-Material for the Python/ML/DL Workshop
+Material for the FAER Workshop on AI & ML.